divae/lun_ia/lunia-bot/README.md

    - Use `/anotar` to register a new note at any time.
    - Use `/logros` to see your last 10 notes and achievements.
    - Use `/meditacion [tema]`, `/mantra [tema]` o `/conjuro [tema]` para recibir inspiración personalizada.
-   - Use `/contacto` to get in touch for personalized guidance.
+   - Use `/contacto` to get in touch for personalized guidance or to support the project.

 ## Project Structure